Calpurnia

 But skies light up whenever princes die.

-The couplet is one of the most-quoted in the play, and it is structurally remarkable because it agrees with Caesar's own valuation of himself.
-Calpurnia is not telling him these omens apply to the world in general; she is telling him they apply specifically to him, because he is great enough to deserve them.
-The argument is shrewd.
-She knows her husband.
-She knows that the only frame within which a warning will land is the frame that flatters his sense of his own importance.
-Within twenty lines, Caesar agrees to stay home — not for his own safety, but, he tells her, "for thy humour."
-The agreement is brief, and it dissolves the moment Decius Brutus enters with a more flattering interpretation of the same dream.
-But in the space between Calpurnia's couplet and Decius's reinterpretation, the play allows the audience to see, just once, what it would have looked like if a wife's accurate counsel had been allowed to govern a great man's day.
+The couplet is one of the most-quoted in the play, and it is striking because it agrees with Caesar's own valuation of himself.
+Calpurnia is not telling him the omens apply to the world at large; she is telling him they apply specifically to him, because he is great enough to deserve them.
+The move is shrewd.
+She knows her husband, and she knows that the only frame in which a warning will land is the one that flatters his sense of his own importance.
+Within twenty lines Caesar agrees to stay home – not for his safety, but, he tells her, "for thy humour."
+The agreement is brief, and it dissolves the moment Decius Brutus enters with a more flattering reading of the same dream.
+But in the gap between Calpurnia's couplet and Decius's reinterpretation, the play lets the audience see, just once, what it would have looked like if a wife's accurate counsel had been allowed to govern a great man's day.

 The Plea on the Knee

-When Caesar's stubbornness returns and he announces that he will go to the Senate after all, Calpurnia drops to her knees.
-The gesture is the play's most direct image of how little ordinary persuasion costs in this marriage, and how much extraordinary persuasion costs the woman doing it.
+When Caesar's stubbornness returns and he announces he will go to the Senate after all, Calpurnia drops to her knees.
+The gesture shows how little ordinary persuasion costs in this marriage, and how much extraordinary persuasion costs the woman who must resort to it.

 Original